-It seems that the continuation of classic cars for the future may be under threat as the next generation may suffer with a shortage of electronic parts.
-Cars from the Eighties, Nineties and Noughties are already being considered classics and rightly so, however this ‘digital generation’ of cars is not being catered for in the parts market when it comes to major electrical components like ECU’s, safety equipment, heating and ventilation systems which are at the very heart of these vehicles’ longevity and without these important features will not survive.
+It seems that the continuation of classic cars for the future may be under threat as the next generation may suffer due to a shortage of electronic parts.
+Cars from the eighties, nineties and even noughties that are already being considered classics, but these digital era vehicles are not being catered for in the parts market when it comes to major electrical components like ECUs, safety equipment, heating and ventilation systems.

-Federation Internationale des Vehicules Anciens (FIVA) has urged clubs and their members as well as representative bodies such as the Federation of British Historic Vehicle Club (FBHVC) to take action before it’s too late.
-Stephan Joest who is a consultant in vehicle components has said, “We are not sufficiently prepared.
-We currently still have a window of opportunity when it’s possible to preserve existing stocks of electronic components and their digital source codes; and if we don’t we will be unable to replace ECU’s easily”.
+The Federation Internationale des Vehicules Anciens (FIVA) has urged clubs and their members, as well as representative bodies such as the Federation of British Historic Vehicle Club (FBHVC), to take action before it’s too late.
+Speaking to Old Cars Weekly, Stephan Joest President of Amicale Citroën Internationale and a consultant in vehicle components said, “We are not sufficiently prepared.
+We currently still have a window of opportunity when it’s possible to preserve existing stocks of electronic components and their digital source codes; and if we don’t we will be unable to replace ECU’s easily.”

-The statistics are worrying with 50% of 40 year old ECU’s fresh out the box being dead on arrival and no longer fit for purpose.
-This is due to digital ageing which is the physical ageing of electronic components that takes place whether or not the component is in use.
-This also applies to specific diagnostic equipment that identifies ECU faults.
+The statistics are worrying, with 50% of 40 year old ECUs fresh out the box being dead on arrival and no longer fit for purpose.
+This is due to digital ageing, which is the physical ageing of electronic components that takes place whether or not the component is in use.
+This problem also applies to specific diagnostic equipment that identifies ECU faults.

-It’s important to note that Manufacturers and their part supplies are under no obligation to maintain spare parts once a vehicle is no longer in production although some parts companies are continuing to make a back catalogue of crucial electrical parts for long serving owners of modern classic owners.
+Manufacturers and their part supplies are under no obligation to maintain spare parts once a vehicle is no longer in production, although some parts companies are continuing to produce a back catalogue of crucial electrical parts for certain modern classics.

-Let’s hope this is sooner rather than later otherwise the new generation of classic cars will no longer exist.
+Let’s hope this is sooner rather than later, before too many of the latest generation of classic cars are left unrepaired.